Agriculture (AG)

 AG 3355.
 International Agricultural Trade.

-This course focuses on economic forces associated with trade in food and agricultural products between the United States and other countries.
-The course covers gains from trade, agricultural trade policies (of exporters and importers), exchange rates, and multilateral trade negotiations.
-The course also explains how economic principles and analytical techniques are applied to international trade and multi-national markets of agricultural products.
-Prerequisite: AG 2383 and ECO 2315 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2328 or MATH 2417 or MATH 2471] all with a grade of "D" or better.
+This course explores the principles of international trade, including comparative advantage, gains from trade, and the role of global markets in allocating agricultural resources.
+Students analyze the effects of trade policies implemented by both exporting and importing nations, including tariffs, quotas, subsidies, and non-tariff barriers.
+Additional topics include exchange rates, global supply and demand dynamics, and multilateral trade negotiations.
+Emphasis is placed on applying economic principles and analytical techniques to understand international agricultural markets and evaluate the impacts of trade policies on producers, consumers, and agribusinesses.
+Prerequisite: AG 2383 and ECO 2315 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2328 or MATH 2417 or MATH 2471] with grades of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering